 Research Integrity and Compliance

-Research activities at Merrimack College are governed by federal, state and institutional policies that ensure:
+Research activities at Merrimack College are governed by federal, state, and institutional policies that ensure:

-- scientific integrity
+- Scientific integrity

-- safeguard the welfare of human subjects involved in research
+- Safeguard the welfare of human subjects involved in research

-- protect the health and safety of Merrimack’s faculty, staff and students involved with research
+- Protect the health and safety of Merrimack’s faculty, staff, and students involved with research

 All Principal Investigators (PIs) are responsible for the compliance with all research regulations applicable to their project.
 The failure to do so will place Merrimack College, as well as the individual, at risk for violations which could result in administrative, civil, and criminal fines and penalties.

-Prior to submission of a proposal, each PI, Co-PI, and senior personnel must certify whether s/he has a significant financial interest related to the proposed activity.
+Each PI, Co-PI, and senior personnel must certify whether they have a significant financial interest related to the proposed activity.
 The activity, which describes their significant financial interest or potential conflict of interest, must be provided in the proposal text or as an attachment to the proposal prior to submission.